kaisenlinux/lazygit/README.md

 If lazygit is missing a feature, there's a good chance you can implement it yourself with a custom command!

 See the [docs](docs/Custom_Command_Keybindings.md)

+### Git flow support

+Lazygit supports [Gitflow](https://github.com/nvie/gitflow) if you have it installed.
+To understand how the Gitflow model works check out Vincent Driessen's original [post](https://nvie.com/posts/a-successful-git-branching-model/) explaining it.
+To view Gitflow options from within Lazygit, press `i` from within the branches view.

 ## Contributing